fossxo/fossxo-gdd/source/gui.rst

 Help
 ----
-The game's help provides information on how to play tic-tac-toe, the different game modes, the application version, how to report bugs, and other information.
+The game's help provides information on how to play tic-tac-toe, the different game modes, the application version, how to report bugs, and :ref:`ref-distribution-license-compliance` information.

 To minimize the complexity of the game's menus, the help is displayed using the user's default web browser.
 All information is hosted locally; no internet access is required. [#localhelp]_